fraxflax/backlight/README.md

 # backlight
 backlight is a POSIX-compliant (pure bourne shell) script that allows you to get and set the brightness of the screen via /sys/backlight if supported by your system.

+See the examples folders for an example on how to use it to dim the screen when locking it, restoring the brightness when the screen is unlocked.

 `% backlight --help`
 ```
 USAGE: